ChilliByte/isaacrg.github.io/_posts/2015-05-30-post-to-jekyll-with-a-one-page-cms.md

 ---
 layout: post
 title:  "Post to jekyll with a one-page CMS"
+description: "The cms-less CMS"
 date:   2015-05-30T10:06:09.991Z
 ---